Fiesta Tableware Company: History

 The Fiesta Tableware Company originated as Laughlin Pottery, a two-kiln pottery on the banks of the Ohio River in East Liverpool, Ohio — started in 1871 by brothers Shakespeare and Homer Laughlin.
 Shakespeare left the company in 1879.
 In 1889 William Edwin Wells joined Laughlin, and seven years later they incorporated.
 Laughlin sold his interest to Wells shortly thereafter.
 The company was awarded a prize at the 1876 Philadelphia Centennial Exposition, for the best white-ware.
-The firm experienced rapid growth and opened a new 30-kiln plant in Newell, West Virginia, in 1903 — the companies present manufacturing and headquarters location.
+The firm experienced rapid growth and opened a new 30-kiln plant in Newell, West Virginia, in 1903 — the company's present manufacturing and headquarters location.
 By the late 1920s all production was centered at the West Virginia factory and the Ohio site was abandoned.

-The company hired Dr. Albert V. Bleininger in 1920, a scientist, author, and educator, who oversaw the conversion of HLCC from bottle kilns to more efficient tunnel kilns.
+The company hired Albert V. Bleininger in 1920, a scientist, author, and educator, who oversaw the conversion of HLCC from bottle kilns to more efficient tunnel kilns.
 In 1927, the company hired English ceramist Frederick Hurten Rhead, who focused on the design of the company's products and experimented with shapes and glazes.
 In 1935, this work culminated in his designs for the Fiesta line.
 The company reached its production peak in 1948, manufacturing 10,129,449 items.

-In 2010, the company — then known as the Homer Laughlin China Company (HLCC), purchased The Hall China Company in East Liverpool, and under the new name were the two potteries in the area.
+In 2010, the company — then known as the Homer Laughlin China Company, purchased The Hall China Company in East Liverpool, and under the new name were the two potteries in the area.

 As of 2015 the company continued to manufacture all of its products in the United States.
-A visitor center, museum, and factory outlet are maintained at its headquarters.

 In March 2020, Homer Laughlin China Company (HLCC), owned by the Wells family, sold its food service divisions along with the Homer Laughlin name to Steelite International, a British-based, international tableware manufacturer.
 HLCC retained its retail division, including the prominent Fiestaware line along with the manufacturing operations and headquarters — rebranding as The Fiesta Tableware Company.
 For some time, the food services division had been unprofitable and was unable to compete with inexpensive imported tableware.
-Because HLCC had been using the Homer Laughlin brand name in its foodservice business, and they were selling that division, the storied name was sold also.

-At the time, Elizabeth Wells McIlvain, president of The Homer Laughlin China Company, said the Wells family entered into the sale of the foodservice division to focus exclusively on Fiesta, the company's widely celebrated American retail brand.
+Because HLCC had been using the Homer Laughlin brand name in its food service business, and they were selling that division, the storied name was sold also.
+At the time, Elizabeth Wells McIlvain, president of Homer Laughlin, said the Wells family entered into the sale of the foodservice division to focus exclusively on Fiesta, the company's widely celebrated American retail brand.
+A visitor center, museum, and factory outlet are maintained at its headquarters.